awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 + upload.html
 + video.html

+**Note**: The CSS file for this application is located in this Github repository.

 ### index.html
 The **index.html** file is the application's home view.
 The following HTML represents the **index.html** file.